Vanguard vs Public

 Recommendations

-Mutual Fund Trading: Vanguard has more funds but Schwab has better fund resources.
-Take your pick.
+Mutual Fund Trading: Vanguard has more products, but Schwab provides better fund research tools.
+Your choice.

-Small Accounts: Vanguard for advisory accounts.
-Any broker of the three for self-directed trading (with the exception of Vanguard for self-directed business IRAs).
+Small Accounts: Choose Vanguard for advisory services.
+Any of the three for a basic self-directed account (except for Vanguard’s business IRAs).

 Stock and ETF Trading: Schwab.

-Beginners: A managed account at Vanguard or Schwab (preferably with a human advisor).
+Beginners: A managed account at Vanguard or Schwab (one with a human advisor) is ideal.

 Verdict